Dominik

 How to Pronounce Dominik

 Our model has identified 6 different pronunciations for the name Dominik.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 41.9% confident that Dominik is pronounced as DAH-muh-nihk.
-The next most likely pronunciation is duh-MIH-nihk, at 20.9% confidence.
+Our model is 41.9% confident that Dominik is pronounced as DAH-muh-nihk, which has 3 syllables.
+The next most likely pronunciation is duh-MIH-nihk, at 20.9% confidence, with 3 syllables.

 duh-MIH-nihk (3 syllables)